Dev-Viradiya/Demo/README.md

 # Demo
-This is my first Git Reository.
+This is my first Git Repository.
+Author - Dev Viradiya